tars/tars/docs/en/html-processing.md

    <title>#{data.title}</title>
 ```

 You can use any features that are available in jade.
+You can include modules with any nesting of child-modules and with any data by using inlude and '+'.
+And you can use functions in data.js like in examples for handlebars.